-- Type in the search box “msconfig”
+- Type msconfig in the search box and hit Enter.

-- Check the box next to “Hide all Microsoft services”.
+- Click on the Services tab, and check the box next to Hide all Microsoft services.

 - Close the Task Manager window.

-- Reboot the Windows 8 device.
+- Reboot your device.

-In this case you can restore the startup programs by following the above method and finding out what app is causing your mouse to freeze.
+In this case, you can restore the startup programs by following the above method and finding out what app is causing your mouse to freeze.

-You have above three very easy methods on how you can fix your mouse pointer if it freezes.
+You have in the solutions above three very easy methods on how you can fix your mouse pointer if it freezes.

 If this tutorial was helpful for you, or you need more information on this article, please access the comments section below.